-Since the beginning of time, access to information climate, political expediency, technological advance or financial reasoning.
+Since the beginning of time, access to information has been determined by business, socio-economic climate, political expediency, technological advance or financial reasoning.
 While some have been significant individually at various periods of history, the combined effects of some or all these indicators have been just as important.